Home ยป Italian Antipasto recipes ยป Bruschetta Recipe with Mozzarella

 Ingredients

-• sourdough or ciabatta bread – don’t use soft, fluffy white bread
+• Sourdough or ciabatta bread – don’t use soft, fluffy white bread.

 Variations

-• Add an anchovy on each slice
+• Add an anchovy on each bruschetta.

-1. Cut the tomatoes roughly over a bowl to catch all the juices.
+Cut the tomatoes roughly over a bowl to catch all the juices.

 To finish, drizzle with extra virgin olive oil and sprinkle with salt.

-Firstly choose a great sourdough loaf.
-Please, please, don’t use a soft, fluffy, white loaf.
-You need the sourdough for its density, thick crust and of course, flavor.
+• Firstly, choose a great sourdough loaf.
+Please don’t use a soft, fluffy, white loaf to make a bruschetta recipe with mozzarella.
+You’ll need the sourdough for its density, thick crust, and, of course, flavor.

 Serving suggestions